 Records and documents required to be kept by 454 CMR 28.10 must be retained for a period of 30 years from the date of project or activity completion, except that records required to be kept by 454 CMR 28.11(2) must be kept for a period of at least 15 years.

-Entities or persons ceasing to do business, or relocating the principal place of business must so notify the Director in writing within 30 days of such event.
-The Director, on receipt of such notification may instruct that the records be surrendered to the Department, or may specify a repository for such records.
+Entities or persons ceasing to do business or relocating the principal place of business must notify the Director in writing within 30 days of such event.
+The Director, on receipt of such notification, may instruct that the records be surrendered to the Department or may specify a repository for such records.
 The entity or person must comply with the Director's instructions within 60 days.

 Administrative License and Certificate Actions/Denial, Revocation, Suspension or Refusal to Renew a License

 General Administrative Proceedings.
 The Director may deny, revoke, suspend or refuse to renew a license or certificate issued pursuant to 454 CMR 28.00 upon finding of sufficient cause.
 License and Certificate applicants or holders must be advised by the Director in writing of the proposed denial, revocation, suspension or refusal to renew and the reasons therefore.
-Said parties must have the right to appeal the Director's determination through an administrative hearing in accordance with the provisions of M.G.L. c.
+Said parties have the right to appeal the Director's determination through an administrative hearing in accordance with the provisions of M.G.L. c.
 30A and 801 CMR 1.00 by submitting a written request for such hearing within 14 calendar days of receiving notice of such administrative action.

 Sufficient Cause.
 The following shall be sufficient cause for the Director's denial, revocation, suspension or refusal to renew a license or certificate issued pursuant to 454 CMR 28.00: